A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

 \paragraph{Revenue Stream} The first concerns fee configuration issues, e.g., fee calculation, transaction fee manipulation, and inconsistent fee setting.
 The second is about borrowing and loaning issues, e.g., the design of borrowing and loaning processes or the interest rate configurations.
 The third is about the incompatibility between the non-deflationary token and the deflationary tokens.

-\paragraph{Codebase} The first concerns the upgradeability of the contract, e.g., improper initialization of the contract and incorrect implementation of the upgrade.
-This can lead to contract update failure or vulnerability.
-The second is about centralization in the contract upgradeability; it will lead to a huge loss if the attacker controls the owner role and udpate the contract to a malicious one.
+\paragraph{Codebase} The first major concern is the technical aspect, such as improper initialization or incorrect implementation during upgrades.
+These issues can lead to catastrophic update failures or expose vulnerabilities in the contract.
+The second concern is the risk of centralization in contract upgradeability.
+If an attacker gains control of the 'owner' role, they could update the contract with malicious intent, potentially leading to substantial losses.